Jack-Lin626/Work/wpa_supplicant_uman.md

 Setting IP address
 ------------------
-After you set up wpa_supplicant, you need to set your ip address.
-To do this, you have two shoices: manually or automatically.
+After you set up wpa_supplicant, you need to set your IP address.
+To do this, you have two choices: manually or automatically.

 To set IP address automatically, you only need to use dhclient command.
 ```text
 root@MOXA:~# dhclient wlp2s0
 ```
-If you want to set it mannually, you need to use IP command or see Network Settings.
-For example, if your ip adddes is 192.168.0.109, subnet-mask is 255.255.255.0, and gateway is 192.168.0.1, you can use the following instruction.
+If you want to set it manually, you need to use IP command or see Network Settings.
+For example, if your ip address is 192.168.0.109, subnet-mask is 255.255.255.0, and gateway is 192.168.0.1, you can use the following instruction.

 ```text
 root@MOXA:~# ip addr add 192.168.0.109/24 dev wlp2s0